whentotrade/Noggle.TikaOnDotNet/Developers.md

 ## Releasing a Nuget

-1. Update the `Release-Notes.md` adding a new section for the next version.
+Update the `Release-Notes.md` adding a new section for the next version.
 This is really important because it controls the version number of the assemblies and nuget packages.
-2. Tag the release commit. `git tag -a v{version} -m "Ship it!"`
-3. Push the tag `git push origin --tags`

-Appveyor is setup to to automatically push tagged commits to Nuget.